oronymzy/intramark/README.md

 # Intramark
 Analyze and modify Markdown-formatted text on the level of Markdown elements to make widespread changes to the text.
 Automate repetitive tasks that would be tedious to perform manually.

-The syntax follows [0.29 of the CommonMark Spec](https://spec.commonmark.org/0.29/).
+The heading syntax follows [0.29 of the CommonMark Spec](https://spec.commonmark.org/0.29/), but other Markdown elements may not.

 | Note:
 |:-